 NAPLAN Online must have seemed like a great idea at the time.
-Australian schoolchildren in years 3, 5, 7 and 9 were sitting the National Assessment Program — Literacy and Numeracy test each May, but the results weren’t coming back until September.
-Eight months into the school year, they were unlikely to be revelatory; four months after the tests were taken, they may well have been redundant.
+Australian schoolchildren in years 3, 5, 7 and 9 were already sitting the National Assessment Program — Literacy and Numeracy test each May, but the results weren’t coming back until September.
+Eight months into the school year, they were unlikely to be useful; four months after the tests were taken, they may well have been redundant.

 Migrating the test online promised to speed up the turnaround while delivering another benefit.
 For students at either end of the learning spectrum, a one-size-fits-all test can indicate little more than the fact they are utterly overwhelmed or, at the other extreme, all over it.
 An adaptive online test could serve up increasingly tailored questions and provide a granular picture of what each child knows.